ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

-In case the `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{I-D.ietf-ace-dtls-authorize}}, the Client MAY try to connect the Resource Server via TLS, or try TLS and DTLS in parallel to accelerate the session setup.
+In case the `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{I-D.ietf-ace-dtls-authorize}}, the Client MAY try to connect to the Resource Server via TLS, or try TLS and DTLS in parallel to accelerate the session setup.

-As resource-constrained devices are not expected to support both transport layer security mechanisms, a Client that implements either TLS or DTLS but not both SHOULD be prepared that no communication channel with the Resource Server can be established.
-This error SHOULD be handled by the Client in the same way as unsupported ACE profiles.
+As resource-constrained devices are not expected to support both transport layer security mechanisms, a Client that implements either TLS or DTLS but not both might fail in establishing a secure communication channel with the Resource Server altogether.
+This error SHOULD
+be handled by the Client in the same way as unsupported ACE profiles.

 Note that a communication setup with an a priori unknown Resource Server typically employs an initial unauthorized resource request as illustrated in Section 2 of {{I-D.ietf-ace-dtls-authorize}}.
-If this message exchange succeeds, the Client SHOULD use the same underlying transport protocol for the establishment of the security association as well (i.e., DTLS for UDP, and TLS for TCP).
+If this message exchange succeeds, the Client SHOULD first use the same underlying transport protocol for the establishment of the security association as well (i.e., DTLS for UDP, and TLS for TCP).

+As a consequence, the selection of the transport protocol used for the initial unauthorized resource request also depends on the transport layer security mechanism supported by the Client.
+Clients that support either DTLS or TLS but not both SHOULD use the transport protocol underlying the supported transport layer security mechanism also for an initial unauthorized resource request.

 # IANA Considerations